QuantEcon/lecture-python.myst/lectures/harrison_kreps.md

 In our numerical example, we’ll set $\beta = .75$, just as Harrison and Kreps did.

-We’ll eventually study the consequences of two different assumptions about the number of shares $A$ relative to the resources that our two types of investors can invest in the stock.
+We’ll eventually study the consequences of two alternative assumptions about the number of shares $A$ relative to the resources that our two types of investors can invest in the stock.

 1. Both types of investors have enough resources (either wealth or the capacity to borrow) so that they can purchase the entire available stock of the asset [^f1].
 1. No single type of investor has sufficient resources to purchase the entire stock.